-- Research the information yourself on the internet.
+No 2 Research information yourself on the internet.

-- Take a small business or entrepreneurs course from a reputable college or school.
+No. 3 Take a small business entrepreneurs course at a college or school.

 The most common solution due to it being essentially free, is to simply begin and learn as you go along.
 For some people this is easy, others will just not know where to start.
 They do not know what their very first step is?
 So what generally happens is that they do nothing, and despite having an idea for a business, they find themselves with no progress many years down the line.